thorsten/phpMyFAQ/docs/administration.md

 ### 5.2.1 Category Administration

-phpMyFAQ lets you create different categories and nested sub-categories for your FAQs.
-You can also re-arrange your categories in a different order.
+phpMyFAQ lets you create different categories and nested subcategories for your FAQs.
+You can also re-arrange your categories in a different order with drag'n'drop.
 It is possible to use various languages per category, too; there's also a frontend to view all translated categories.
 For accessibility reasons, you should add a small description for every category.
 You can add an image for every category, which will be shown even on the start page if you flag this category with this configuration.
-If you add a new category, you can set the permissions for users and groups, and you can bind an administrator to that category.
+If you add a new category, you can set the permissions for users and groups, and you can bind an administrator to new category.
 This is quite nice if you want to share the work in your FAQ between various admin users.

 ### 5.2.2 FAQ Administration